9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 For brevity, we have given the type for only the first one, but all three have the same type, and Haskell can work them out via type inference.
 Notice our implementation of `guiFetch`.
-We don\'t call `statusWindow` twice, but rather combine functions in its action.
+We don't call `statusWindow` twice, but rather combine functions in its action.

 The final piece of the puzzle consists of the three functions that do